 - Telephone the School Office, message the school using the app or let us know in writing if you know in advance of any reason why your child is likely to be absent from school. - Notify the school first thing in the morning when your child is going to be absent.
-Let the school know the likely date of return and keep us informed if the date changes. - Inform the school of any change to your home telephone number, mobile number and emergency contact details. - Ensure that requests for your child to be absent from school are made in writing to the Head Teacher, detailing the reason, destination and duration of absence and arrangements for their continuing education.
-On some occasions, the pupil will be marked as an authorised absentee in the register.
+Let the school know the likely date of return and keep us informed if the date changes. - Inform the school of any change to your home telephone number, mobile number, email address and emergency contact details.

-Clearly, absence with no explanation from parents/carers will mean that the absence will be recorded as unauthorised.
+Absence with no explanation from parents/carers will mean that the absence will be recorded as 'unauthorised'.
 We follow South Lanarkshire Council's Policy and therefore, if the school is not notified of a child's absence, contact will be made with the home to ascertain the reason of absence and to ensure that the child is safe.
-Should there be ongoing periods of absence we will engage the support of our School Nurse and other external agencies to enable the child to attend school on a regular basis.
+Should there be ongoing periods of absence we will engage the support of external agencies to enable the child to attend school on a regular basis.
 In our approach to raising attainment and achievement it is recognised that attendance at school has to be continuously encouraged.
 Parents/carers, children and the school all have a part to play in encouraging and stressing the importance of attendance at school.